-(5) an internal evaluation procedure to collect data necessary for the plan's
+(5) an internal evaluation procedure to collect data necessary for the plan's development; and

-(6) quarterly staff committee meetings to evaluate the quality improvement process and activities; the committee must include the center administrator, nurse manager or clinical director and at least two other staff members.
+(6) semi-annual meetings of the center's quality assurance committee to evaluate the quality assurance process and activities; the committee must include the center administrator, clinical director, and at least two other staff members.

-(s) A center shall maintain quality improvement activity documentation for not less than12 months.
+(s) A center shall maintain quality assurance activity documentation for not less than 12 months.